ctring/genex/README.md

 ### additional notes

-We define a type - data_t - a floating point number with precision that you can change dependent on your needs.
-All functions are documented, but please feel free to reach out to us if you think you have a question.
+We define a type data_t as a floating point number with precision that you can change dependent on your needs.

 ### pull requests

 We're exited to see others implement their own distance functions and add those distances to our (currently small) library of distances.
 To do this, please document your work using doxygen style and add tests to `test/distance`.

+### contact

+All functions are documented, but if any issues come up please reach out to us at genex@wpi.edu.